ash-kmr/iriitropar/README.md

-# iriitropar
+# IRIA-IITRPR

-This is a website for International relations IIT Ropar
+A website for IIT Ropar